kunaladagale/Demo1/README.md

 # Demo1
 This is my first repository/Folder
+Author -Kunal Adagale